~~Dices.jl~~ Moved to DiceRolls.jl

 results, frequency = Dices.histogram(drop(3d4), normalize=true)

-You can compute some statistical information of a dice or roll with the function mean
+You can compute some statistical information of a dice or roll with the function mean, median, std and var

 r = drop(3d4)